-In the Journal of Biomechanics, doctors in Germany reported on their findings of how the strength of ligaments could predict or prevent hip dislocation and hip instability.
+In the Journal of Biomechanics, (17) doctors in Germany reported on their findings of how the strength of ligaments could predict or prevent hip dislocation and hip instability.
 In other words, how the strength of the hip ligaments could hold your hip together or let your hip basically fall apart.

 What are these two studies telling patients about their hips?
 Doctors are unclear of the extent of the importance of the hip ligaments in stabilizing and repairing hip problems.
 Your bone on bone may NOT BE THE PROBLEM.

 It tells patients being prepped for hip surgery, whether it is a surgery for hip replacement or a torn hip labrum, that doctors are unclear of the extent of the importance of the hip ligaments in stabilizing and repairing hip problems and the non-surgical repair of the ligaments could be the crucial first step in hip surgery avoidance.

-This research and that of another recent study points out what has been obvious to many Prolotherapy doctors over the years.
+This research and that of another recent study point out what has been obvious to many doctors over the years.
 You can’t save the hip (prevent hip replacement) without saving and repairing the hip ligaments.

 - However, the repair of ligaments after joint preserving or arthroplasty surgery is not routine.
 (Which may lead to hip revision surgery)